Citing this biography: Boyd, Michelle, "— Ziegler and Barbara —," article, Olive and Eliza, last accessed [current date]."

 The first and only known record of Magdalena Ziegler's mother comes from the First Settlers List for Göbel, Saratov, Russia.
 Barbara —, widow of a man named Ziegler, settled in Göbel on 20 June 1767 and is found in the household of his son-in-law Johannes Haberkorn.
 Barbara was born about 1709, probably in Germany, and is listed as a Catholic.

 If Johannes is indeed the Johannes Haberkorn who arrived on the Love and Unity, Barbara does not seem to have arrived with him.
 Johannes seems to have been married to a Maria at that time.
 Unless Magdalena Ziegler was actually a Maria Magdalena Ziegler, he probably was a widower who married Magdalena after arriving in Russia but before settling in a colony.

-Her origin and the given name of her husband is not currently known.
+Barbara's origin and the given name of her husband are not currently known.
 She does not appear in the 1798 census in Göbel and may have died before that time.

 - Pleve, Igor, Einwanderung in das Wolgagebiet 1764-1767, Band 2 (Kolonien Galka - Kutter), Göttingen: Nordost-Institut, 2001.